 I envision a futuristic world in which all animal consumption has been made illegal and there are still news headlines of disproportionate number of Black and brown folk in prison industrial complex, brown migrant laborers being exploited and abused to pick kale, strawberries, and tomatoes, and the majority of the world’s population still being food insecure (more due to political and economic strategies to keep them hungry and easily controllable).

-I can easily envision non-human animals becoming ‘persons’ with equal rights and given the same status as [ white land owning men] while certain human beings are ‘animalized’ and placed in the role of sub-human who exist to make sure the vegan human ruling class remain happy ‘ethical’ vegans (but those words like ‘sub-human’ and ‘animalized’ can’t be used by ‘true’ vegans because it would be speciest, so other racially coded words would need to be used…kind of, racial dog whistle politics).
+I can easily envision non-human animals becoming ‘persons’ with equal rights and given the same status as [ white land owning men] while certain human beings are ‘animalized’ and placed in the role of sub-human who exist to make sure the vegan human ruling class remain happy ‘ethical’ vegans (but those words like ‘sub-human’ and ‘animalized’ can’t be used by ‘true’ vegans because it would be speciesist, so other racially coded words would need to be used…kind of like dog whistle racial politics).

 This would be such a dope book idea to counter the white vegan utopian fantasy that makes the claim that going vegan would magically make the world a peaceful place and that a few vegan sprinkles would abolish white supremacist racial caste system that is the USA.
 Such a system, in this futuristic novel, would enslave millions of non-white human beings to grow, harvest, and make the ‘pure’ foods that will help a ‘better’ class of human beings be ‘ethical’ and ‘moral’ in the USA (and maybe beyond?).
 This future would Incarcerate the poor and/or more black and brown people as free labor to create a world of easily accessible vegan commodities that are controlled by vegan corporations and politicians.